astral-sh/uv/docs/concepts/resolution.md

 used.
 For example `bar; python_version<"3.9"` can be used to only require `bar` on Python 3.8 and older.

-Markers are used to adjust a package's dependencies dependending on the current environment or platform.
+Markers are used to adjust a package's dependencies depending on the current environment or platform.
 For example, markers can be used to change dependencies based on the operating system, the CPU architecture, the Python version, the Python implementation, and more.